An Independent Documentary

 background image: East elevation drawing of the residence of David and Katherine Adler, Libertyville, IL copyrighted and courtesy of Amy Williams, Executive Director, the Adler Arts Center.

-Broadcast ON PBS Nationwide
+AIRING ON PBS Nationwide

-“Youth” read more...
+Ep.
+1 is titled “Youth” read more...

-“Training” read more...
+Ep.
+2 is titled “Training” read more...

-“Career” read more...
+Ep.
+3 is titled “Career” read more...

-“An Era Ends” read more...
+Ep.
+4 is titled “An Era Ends” read more...

-Check your local public television station for airdates.
-If you don’t see it listed with your station, contact them to request that they schedule David Adler: Great House Architect.
+If you don’t see it listed with your station, kindly contact them to request that they schedule David Adler: Great House Architect.

 A “society”, residential architect who shunned publicity, David Adler (1882-1949) was born in Milwaukee and trained in Europe.
 Most of his elegant Classical homes, over 45 in all, are on a grand scale, still stand and are cherished by owners.
 At least 12 of his works are listed on the National Register of Historic Places.
 His clients included America’s leading entrepreneurs during the Great House Era, a bygone time when the affluent employed live-in service staff of butlers, chauffeurs, gardeners, maids, cooks and more.
 Showcasing rare architectural footage of exteriors and interiors, this four-part series features interviews at four Adler designed homes.